MichaelWehar/Crossword-Layout-Generator/README.md

 - The generated crossword layouts are not always connected.
 Occasionally, there will be islands of disconnected words.

 - The program is efficient on small word lists, but it runs noticably slower when the list contains more than 100 words.

+- We are still exploring potential ways to evaluate the quality of the generated crossword layouts.
+See [Issue #2](https://github.com/MichaelWehar/Crossword-Layout-Generator/issues/2).

 ## License
 - MIT